 “Everything about our partnership with DeepMind and the products we implement is about improving our ability to care for the patient.
 The information that will enable the Streams application to work and support staff to make vital decisions about treatment and care is data that is already collected and held by our hospital, and remains under our control.
 It will be used for no other purpose than to inform the delivery of care to our patients, in the same way as existing observations and patient record products in use in our hospital.

-“Describing how data will be used will form a central element of the forthcoming engagement which will happen with patients, the public and staff in the coming weeks and months.”
+“We have been in contact with the information commissioner’s office to describe how data will be used and this will form a central element of the forthcoming engagement which will happen with patients, the public and staff in the coming weeks and months.”

 Dr Dominic King, clinician lead at DeepMind, said: